RTechAI/esp32p4-ui-studio/01_SPINE.md

 1. Complete operator touchscreen validation of repeated lazy Wi-Fi and Storage open/close cycles and confirm current free heap, largest block and object count recover without a leak.
 2. Replace the overwritten managed-component sysmon edit with a reproducible ForgeUI-owned patch/override and regression check.
 3. Complete and record physical QR phone-scan validation.
-4. Physically prove List interaction next, then continue the Proven Widget Pipeline for the remaining registry widgets.
+4. Physically prove TabView next, then continue the Proven Widget Pipeline for the remaining registry widgets.
 5. Begin dedicated Dashboard widgets only after remaining LVGL coverage and proof.